 Frank Stackpole died in March of 1926.
 Minna Stackpole lived elsewhere for several years.

 During the 1927-1928 and 1928-1929 winter season, 330 Commonwealth was the home of Lt.
 George R. Burgess and his wife, Anne Barbara (Sands) Burgess.
-They had been married in October of 1926.
-He was a Lieutenant in the Coast Artillery Corps.
-Anne Barbara (Sands) Burgess was the grand-daughter of the wife of William K. Vanderbilt.
+They had married in October of 1926.
+He was a lieutenant in the Coast Artillery Corps.

-In January of 1941, Frances Reith filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
+That same month, Frances Reith filed for (and subsequently received) permission to convert 330 Commonwealth from a single-family dwelling into a lodging house.

 In December of 1988, he applied for (and subsequently received) permission to convert 330 Commonwealth from a lodging house and one apartment into eight apartments.
 At the same time, he also applied for (and subsequently received) permission to combine it with 322-328 Commonwealth and 332-334 Commonwealth into one property with 63 apartments, to be known as 322-334 Commonwealth.
 336 Commonwealth remained a separate property.